KieranBrannigan/viki-downloader/README.md

 # viki-downloader
 Python selenium scripts for batch downloading subtitles and video files

 Requires a python 3 installation to run the files.
-The only requirements are selenium, which can be installed using pip with the command: `-> python -m pip install selenium`
+Dependencies can be installed using `-> python -m pip install -r requirements.txt`

 Link downlaoder:
     Give the url to the viki show.
 Then click the episodes tab, then click enter to run.